nseidm1/TaskExecutor/README.md

 No more anonymous threading, no more starting a thread in one Activity, and having to think about what happens when it's completes if the user opened a new Activity.

-Do you worry about null pointers in onProgressUpdate()?
+Do you worry about null pointers in onProgressUpdate()?<br>
-What happens if a user launches a new Activity while your thread is running?
+What happens if a user launches a new Activity while your thread is running?<br>
 What happens if the user presses the home button?

 The TaskExecutor manages everything for you, updates your ui callbacks to have a valid reference, and will even queue